Waterworld (video game): Game Boy

 The Game Boy version is a side-scrolling platform game, released in PAL regions in 1995.
 As with the SNES version, this too was planned to be released in North America in December, receiving a short preview in Nintendo Power.

 The player controls the Mariner, where levels take place both underwater and on land.
 The Mariner can run, crawl, jump, and swing across stage elements, as well as use a gun to defeat enemies.
 Additionally, there are isometric sections where he must sail on his trimaran, avoiding mines and shooting at Smokers.

 Genesis

 A Sega Genesis port of the Super NES version was also produced by Ocean.
 Planned for release in Europe in fall 1995, it was never distributed.
 A complete version of the game was eventually leaked on the internet.

 Saturn

 The cancelled Sega Saturn version of the game was to feature a 3D virtual ocean with a dynamic surface.
 It began development in late 1994.

 Jaguar

 The cancelled Atari Jaguar version was announced in early 1995 and planned to be released in the same year.

 3DO

-The 3DO version was announced in 1995 an planned to be published by Interplay.
+The 3DO version was announced in 1995 and planned to be published by Interplay.